Poetry Reading at the National Black Theatre, Harlem NY in 2015

 Age 2 in Brooklyn, New York City

-Live Big Girl play at the National Black Theater, Harlem, New York featuring Vanessa Chica, Rebeca Lois Lucret and directed by Peggy Robles- Alvarado
+Live Big Girl (Sold Out Show) at the National Black Theater, Harlem, New York featuring Vanessa Chica, Rebeca Lois Lucret and directed by Peggy Robles- Alvarado in 2017

 Karina is a former elementary, middle, and high school educator with over 18 years of experience.
 She now works with college students for the City University of New York (CUNY) as a Student Success Coach.
 Karina not only serves as a Success Coach but is also a social media manager and college assistant supervisor within her department.
 She has obtained her MSED from Baruch College in Higher Education Administration.